| Practice Description: |

 U.S. Supreme Court, 2008

 U.S. District Court, Northern District of Illinois, 1978

-Pro Hac Vice in Indiana, Arizona, Ohio, Colorado
+Pro Hac Vice: Indiana, Iowa, Arizona, Ohio, Colorado, Florida

 Law School: DePaul University College of Law, J.D., 1977

 Undergraduate School: Villanova University, B.S., 1973